 What to see in Diafani, sights and attractions

-Most of the best sights in Diafani village (Διαφάνι) are situated near the beach.
-The seaside promenade is the most picturesque part of Diafani, where interesting sculptures and statues were made.
+Most of the best sights in Diafani village are situated near the beach.
+The seaside promenade is the most picturesque part, where interesting sculptures and statues were made.
 Don’t miss to find the famous fountain, which is decorated with dolphins and mosaics, and the statue of a Karpathian woman!

 These small statues are nice sights of Diafani village in Karpathos, and a lot of photos are taken here.
-The views to Diafani are also great from this place.
+The views are also great from this place.

 In the center of Diafani, just a minute walk from the promenade you can visit is a largest church of the village, called Zoodochos Pigi or ‘Ζωοδοχος Πηγη, Εκκλησια Διαφανιου in Greek.
 The church has beautiful frescoes, which are worth to see if the church is open.